nathanduft44/Challenge_2/README.md

 ## Technologies

-This project leverages python 3.7.10 with the following packages:
+This project leverages python 3.7.10 with the following packages.

-* >pip install fire
-* >pip install questionary
-* >import csv
-* >from pathlib import Path

----
+questionary- For interactive user prompts and dialogs fire- For interactive user prompts and dialogs

 ## Installation Guide